maxsheridan/feedomatic/SUPABASE_SETUP.md

 # Supabase Sync Setup

-This guide will help you set up Supabase to sync your favorites and archived items across devices.
+This guide will help you set up Supabase to sync your favorites and archived items (or whatever views you've added) across devices.

-## Prerequisites
+## What You Need

-- A Supabase account (free tier is sufficient)
+- A free Supabase account
-- Your Feedomatic app running
+- The Feedomatic App

 ## Step 1: Create a Supabase Account